Bilingual Assessment Service (BAS)

 A bilingual assessment can distinguish between language learning needs, additional special learning needs and social/emotional needs, through dual assessment in the student's first language and English.

-The BAS is funded by the Ministry of Education; there is no cost to your school.
+The BAS is funded by the Ministry of Education; there's no cost to your school.

 - Who qualifies for the BAS?